 She joined Interfaith Alliance President Paul Raushenbush for a wide-ranging conversation on faith, social justice and antisemitism on the Nov.
 23 edition of the “State of Belief” podcast.

-Jewish and other religious leaders must provide a framework to oppose to the religious and racial bigotry that is rising in the United States and worldwide, said Jacobs, author of There Shall Be No Needy: Pursuing Social Justice Through Jewish Law and Tradition.
+Jewish and other religious leaders must provide a framework to oppose the religious and racial bigotry that is rising in the United States and worldwide, said Jacobs, author of There Shall Be No Needy: Pursuing Social Justice Through Jewish Law and Tradition.

-“Unfortunately, in America many of us have ceded the space of religion and religion and politics to a certain far-right element for whom religion and politics is only about banning abortion or banning LGBTQ rights or trans rights or otherwise interfering with people’s bodily autonomy and personal liberty,” she asserted.
+“Unfortunately, in America many of us have ceded the space of religion and politics to a certain far-right element for whom religion and politics is only about banning abortion or banning LGBTQ rights or trans rights or otherwise interfering with people’s bodily autonomy and personal liberty,” she asserted.

 Meanwhile, most Jewish texts have little or nothing to say about abortion and gender rights, but instead have much to say about building society together, she added.
 “It’s very clear that there is a moral way to live with one another, and I think it’s so important that we lift up those aspects.
 And it has so much to say about the poor, so much about the incarcerated, so much about the immigrant and welcoming the stranger.”